jonleopard/dotfiles/README.md

 * [Adobe Source Code Pro](https://github.com/adobe-fonts/source-code-pro)
 * [Pragmata Pro](http://www.fsd.it/shop/fonts/pragmatapro/)

 If you need a [Powerline](https://github.com/powerline/powerline) font, a list of those can be found here: [Powerline Fonts](https://github.com/powerline/fonts).
 You could also check out the [Nerd Fonts](https://nerdfonts.com/) repo for a list of patched fonts and install them via homebrew.
-This is what I currently use.

-## Alacritty + ZSH
-As you could have guessed by now, I am using [ZSH](http://www.zsh.org/) instead of BASH as my unix shell.
-[Alacritty](https://github.com/jwilm/alacritty) is my terminal emulator and [Pure Prompt](https://github.com/sindresorhus/pure) as my shell prompt.

 ## Wallpapers
-If you are interested in my wallpaper collection, you can grab the bundle [here](https://www.dropbox.com/sh/phhmo009i52wp0r/AAAOhBkQrMM3a3Iy9e3n_aKAa?dl=0).
+I've been working a collection of my favorite wallpapers over the years.
+If you are interested, you can grab the bundle [here](https://www.dropbox.com/sh/phhmo009i52wp0r/AAAOhBkQrMM3a3Iy9e3n_aKAa?dl=0).

 ## Resources